Duality functors for quantum groupoids: Left and right bialgebroids

 {\it (b)}\, (cf.~\cite{Kowalzig}) The ``opposite'' of a left bialgebroid $ \, U = \big( U, A, s^\ell, t^\ell, \Delta_\ell , \epsilon \big) \, $ is defined as $ \, U^{\text{\it op}} := \big( U^{\text{\it op}}, A, t^\ell, s^\ell, \Delta_\ell, \epsilon \big) \, $: this can be shown to be a right bialgebroid.
 The ``coopposite'' is given by $ \, U_{\text{\it coop}} := \big( U, A^{\text{\it op}}, t^\ell, s^\ell, \Delta_\ell^{\text{\it coop}} , \epsilon \big) \, $ with $ \, \Delta_\ell^{\text{\it coop}} : U \longrightarrow {}_{\triangleright}U\otimes_{A^{\text{\it op}}}U_{\triangleleft} \, $, $ \, u \mapsto u_{(2)} \otimes u_{(1)} \, $; this is still a left bialgebroid.
 As a consequence, $ \, U^{\text{\it op}}_{\text{\it coop}} \, $ is a right bialgebroid.

 \end{remarks}

-The definition of a right bialgebroid morphism is analogous to that a left bialgebroid morphism.
-We denote by {\rm (RBialg)} the category of right bialgebroids, whose objects are right bialgebroids and morphisms are defined as above.
+The definition of a right bialgebroid morphism is analogous to that of a left bialgebroid morphism.
+We denote by {\rm (RBialg)} the category of right bialgebroids, whose objects are right bialgebroids and morphisms are defined mimicking Definition \ref{def-categ_left-algd}.
 Inside it, $ \text{(RBialg)}_A $ is the subcategory whose objects are all the right bialgebroids over $ A $ and whose morphisms are all those in {\rm (RBialg)} of the form $ (\text{\sl id} \, , F) \, $.

 \begin{free text} Given a Lie-Rinehart algebra $ L \, $, now considered as a {\sl right\/} one, its right universal enveloping algebra $ V^r(L) $ bears a natural structure of right bialgebroid over $ A \, $ obtained by pulling-back the left bialgebroid structure of $ V^\ell(L) $ via the isomorphism $ \, V^r(L) \cong {V^\ell(L)}^{\text{\it op}} \, $.
 More explicitly, the $ A^e $--module structure $ \, {}_\blacktriangleright V^r(L)_\blacktriangleleft \, $ is given by $ \; a \blacktriangleright u \blacktriangleleft \tilde{a} \, := \, u \, a \, \tilde{a} \; $; the coproduct $ \, \Delta_r : V^r(L) \longrightarrow V^r(L)_{\blacktriangleleft } \,{\mathop \otimes\limits_A}\, {}_{\blacktriangleright}V^r(L) \, $ and the counit $ \; \partial : V^r(L) \longrightarrow A \; $ are determined by -13pt